lewagon/dotfiles/04-Front-End/03-Bootstrap/04-Bootstrap-forms/README.md

 ```

 - The form will be full-size on mobile
-- On tablet and larger devices, it will be centered (thanks to the offset) and will take 33% of the screen.
+- On tablet and larger devices, it will be centered (thanks to the `justify-content-center` alignment class) and will take 33% of the screen.
 - You can make it even more responsive if you like (fullscreen on mobile, half-screen centered on tablet, 33%-screen centered on laptop etc.)